scouvreur/googlyeyes/README.md

 # googlyeyes

-A lightweight web application which adds googly eyes to an image sent to its POST endpoint.
+A lightweight web application which adds googly eyes to an image sent to its `POST /imageUpload` endpoint.

  `POST` payload                       | Response body                                | Faces :------------------------------------:|:--------------------------------------------:|:------------: